 Since I had served under the General, especially as a Press Attaché at the 22nd Infantry Division headquarters for two years, I have acquiesced to present to you the personality of the General as I have known him.

-A person can assess on two aspects: competence and virtue.
-On the matter of competence, being a subordinate, I do not feel qualify to formulate a judgment toward a superior and would defer this task to more qualified persons.
-As of virtue, I will offer some anecdotes, although ordinary, but nevertheless significant in the General’s spiritual life.
+A person can be assessed in two aspects: competence and virtue.
+On the matter of competence, being a subordinate, I do not feel qualified to formulate a judgment toward a superior and would defer this task to more qualified persons.
+As of virtue, I will offer some anecdotes, although ordinary, but significant in the General’s spiritual life.

 Une prière bien accomplie est la paix de l’âme.